It's pumpkin picking time and we cannot wait to slap on some flannel, go on a tractor ride and jump in some haystacks.

 Here are just a few farms you can visit around Southern Arizona to find the perfect pumpkin for you.
 All locations require a drive out of Tucson, so bring the whole crew and make a day of it.

-Pro tips: The earlier you go in the month the better chance you have at beating the crowds and picking the best pumpkins.
+Pro tips: The earlier you go, the better chance you have at beating the crowds and picking the best pumpkins.
 Allowing yourself at least an hour-and-a-half at all of these places is ideal — there's just so much to do!

 Fall Pumpkin Celebration at Apple Annie's Orchard

-And if that doesn't have you heading to Willcox, how about checking out their corn maze located right next to the pumpkin patch ($8 general admission, $6 for kids 3 to 12), it's the largest one in Arizona and shaped like the state this year.
+And if that doesn't have you heading to Willcox, how about checking out their corn maze located right next to the pumpkin patch ($8 general admission, $6 for kids 3 to 11), it's the largest one in Arizona.

 Find more information here.